de-odex/FruityBot/README.md

-# aEverrBot
+# MulTillerino
-Tillerino for osu!catch
+Tillerino for osu!catch (soon to be for other modes)

-Soon to be rewritten with Twisted
+I have no idea how to write a README.